-In reality, we are prepared to pay reasonable prices for the products we want.
-And to determine the reasonableness of these prices, we look at the prevailing prices in the market.
-When new products are introduced, initially there are no price anchors.
-As a result, people are lost and often reluctant to buy the product even if they really want it.
-So, marketeers devised a clever way to overcome this reticence in the absence of anchors: they introduce several similar products at once, such as a deluxe version, a 'basic' version and something in between.
-Then you give people an anchor, and they predictably purchase the product in between.
-That happened, for instance, when home made bread machines were introduced to the market.
+In truth, however, we are usually prepared to pay reasonable prices for the products we want.
+To determine the reasonableness of these prices, we look at common prices on the market.
+When new products are first introduced,there are no price anchors yet.
+As a result, people feel lost and are often hesitant to buy the product, even when they really want it.
+For that reason, marketeers devised a clever way to overcome such reticence in the absence of anchors: they introduce several similar products at once, such as a deluxe version, a 'basic' version, and something in between.
+In doing so, you give people an anchor, and they predictably purchase the product in between.
+This happened, for instance, when home made bread machines were introduced on the market.

 Another important phenomenon is 'framing' (see problem 11 – chapter 2).
 A nice example of how consumer behavior can be influenced by framing is described by Dan Ariely (2008) in his book ‘Predictably irrational’.
-The magazine 'The Economist' came up with the following pricing proposition: Option 1: 1 year subscription to the online version for 65$; Option 2: 1 year print version for 125$; Option 3: 1 year online and print for ...
-125$!
-Why add an absurd option 2?
-Who would choose print only (option 2) above print and online (option 3) for the same price?
-Why don’t they just give two options?
-It did not turn out to be so absurd.
+The magazine 'The Economist' came up with the following price proposition: Option 1 would be a 1 year subscription to the online version for 65$, Option 2 would be a 1 year print version for 125$, and Option 3 would be a 1 year online and print for 125$!
+Why add an absurd option like option 2?
+Who would choose the printed version only (option 2) above print and online (option 3) for the same price?
+Why dothey not just give the customer two options?
+In practice, however, i did not turn out to be so absurd of an idea.
 When people were given the 3 options, Ariely discovered, 84% opted for option 3 and 16% opted for option 1.
 If they only received options 1 and 3, 32% opted for option 3 (print and online) and 68% opted for option 1 (online only) ...
-By placing options 2 and 3 next to each other, option 3 suddenly seems much more attractive: 'I'll get the online for free!'
-So, adding that second option, which no one ever chooses, changes the preferences of the potential customers in a dramatic way and generates (much) more income for The Economist!
+By placing options 2 and 3 next to each other, option 3 suddenly seems much more attractive('I willget the online version for free!')
+Thus, adding that second option, which no one ever chooses, changes the preferences of the potential customers considerably,and generates more income for The Economist.

 There is a whole list of irrational consumer and investor behavior documented by behavioral economists.
-For instance, the Allais paradox (problem 12 – chapter 2), 'loss aversion' (appendix) and the 'endowment effect', the fact that we attribute more value to something simply because we own it (appendix).
+For instance, there is the Allais paradox (problem 12 – chapter 2), 'loss aversion' (appendix) and the 'endowment effect', i.e.the fact that we attribute more value to something simply because we own it (appendix).
 Our behavior appears to be very far from the rational behavior that is assumed in traditional economics.
-That has important consequences.
-Much as our irrationality in other domains also has important consequences.
+This has important consequences,much like our irrationality in other domains also has important consequences.
 We will discuss these consequences in chapter 6.
 In the next chapter, you will learn how you can protect your thinking against irrationality.

 Summary: